KostasEreksonas/tp-link-tl-wr841n-security-analysis/README.md

 	* ***[CVE-2020-35575](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-35575)*** - A password-disclosure issue in the web interface on certain TP-Link devices allows a remote attacker to get full administrative access to the web panel.
 This affects WA901ND devices before 3.16.9(201211) beta, and Archer C5, Archer C7, MR3420, MR6400, WA701ND, WA801ND, WDR3500, WDR3600, WE843N, WR1043ND, WR1045ND, WR740N, WR741ND, WR749N, WR802N, WR840N, WR841HP, WR841N, WR842N, WR842ND, WR845N, WR940N, WR941HP, WR945N, WR949N, and WRD4300 devices.
 	* ***[CVE-2020-35576](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-35576)*** - A Command Injection issue in the traceroute feature on TP-Link TL-WR841N V13 (JP) with firmware versions prior to 201216 allows authenticated users to execute arbitrary code as root via shell metacharacters, a different vulnerability than CVE-2018-12577.
 	* ***[CVE-2020-8423](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-8423)*** - A buffer overflow in the httpd daemon on TP-Link TL-WR841N V10 (firmware version 3.16.9) devices allows an authenticated remote attacker to execute arbitrary code via a GET request to the page for the configuration of the Wi-Fi network.

-# Further work

-Further I plan to do the following:

-1. Use `Wireshark` to intercept and analyze network traffic of the router.
-2. Try to practically exploit found vulnerabilities and see what potential damage could be done.
-3. Present potential fixes and mitigations of exploited vulnerabilities.
-4. Research the possibility of using `OpenWRT` as a firmware of the router.